artifice-network/networking/README.md

 ## Version Details

-This version is a patch for previous version, it fixes the issue of packets being joined in tcp with respect to packet decryption. it also provides a more efficient means of using aes, in which instead of using a new aes key per packet, one is held for the entires session, increase the encryption speed 3x to 4x.
+This version is a patch for previous version, it fixes the issue of packets being joined in tcp with respect to packet decryption. it also provides a more efficient means of using aes, in which instead of using a new aes key per packet, one is held for the entires session, increase the encryption speed 3x to 4x. (this speed up is not yet implemented for SLLP)

+## Contact US
+This crate is the base for a much larger project, as such submitting it to crates.io is simply done in order to test it, as such please don't hesitate to file bug reports, or use the below email.

+email: artificenetwork@gmail.com

 ## Implementation of SLLP

 The SLLP implementation in this project ensures a pseudo connection that is private between two peers, by authenticating encrypted pre-shared keys. it is done for the sake of transfering large amounts of data quickly when precision is not needed.